wojdyr/fityk/doc/model.rst

 are multiplied by the values of options :option:`height_correction` and :option:`width_correction`, respectively.
 The default value for both options is 1.

+TODO: write about initial parameters of sigmoidal functions

 The linear traits ``slope`` and ``intercept`` are calculated using linear regression (without weights of points).